czg-sci-42ver/csapp3e/asm/README.md

   - [Burst mode](https://en.wikipedia.org/wiki/Burst_mode_(computing)), 'the total initial latency is decreased' because 'caused only *once* in burst mode'.
   - [comparison](https://www.geeksforgeeks.org/modes-of-dma-transfer/)
     - IO -(DMA request)> DMA -(HOLD signal)> CPU -(shares two basic information, *then* HLDACK)> DMA -(DMA ACK)> IO device
+      - is still controlled by CPU.
+But 'without the involvement of CPU *during data transfer*'.
+        - po normally non-DMA pass the cpu and cached there in something like L1 cache.
+      - also [see](#DMA) 'without the involvement of the CPU, *providing* (if) memory address and control signals as required'
     - Burst: CPU will be *blocked*, 'at once'
     - Cycle Stealing Mode: when 'preparing the data', the transfer is interrupted, so slower.
     - Interleaving Mode: 'CPU will not be blocked', lowest.